|

 already apparent and yet it doesn't stop people from coming to visit and admire this

-incredible monument in Paris with its many features,
+incredible monument in Paris that was designed to

-that was designed to represent peace.
+represent peace.

 This famous arch is open to the public where you can get an incredible view from the top